jbeck018/howlerops/Formula/SETUP_TAP_REPOSITORY.md

 1. **Create a new repository on GitHub**:
    - Navigate to: https://github.com/organizations/sql-studio/repositories/new
    - Repository name: `homebrew-tap`
-   - Description: "Homebrew tap for SQL Studio"
+   - Description: "Homebrew tap for Howlerops"
    - Visibility: Public
    - Initialize with: README (optional, we'll overwrite it)
    - License: MIT (same as main repository)